TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/ContentObjects/LoadRegister/Index.rst

 as the last one.
 This corresponds to the stack priciple Last In – First Out (LIFO).

-With the advent of Fluid templating registers are used less often then they used to.
+With the advent of Fluid templating registers are used less often then they used to be.
 In the core they are not being used anymore.

 .. ### BEGIN~OF~TABLE ###